Failure / Beverage / 1985

 What The Research Missed

 A blind taste test isolates flavor.
 A brand decision does not.
-Coca-Cola was not only a beverage formula in 1985.
+Coca-Cola was not merely a beverage formula in 1985.
 It was habit, national memory, advertising language, refrigerator ritual, family routine, and a piece of American commercial identity.
 Those meanings do not appear clearly when people are asked to choose a sip in a test environment.

 The public reaction revealed a distinction that still matters for brand operators: preference is not the same as permission.
 A customer may prefer a sweeter sample and still reject the company's right to remove the original.
 In the New Coke case, the product was changed, but the public experienced the move as a break in continuity.